furkantanyol/cv/index.md

 - Created many web applications using React including a marketplace, a dashboard and several SPA's that _assured the market recognition_ of Incent.
 - Created a smart Dynamic Form component that consumes the Yodlee RESTful API that allows developers to access personal financial data.
 This component uses the banks' data to create MFA powered login forms _enabling users to connect their banks securely_ to Incent platform _swiftly_ by filling out the login form for each bank.
 - **Trained a junior** front end developer on HTML, CSS, JS and React best practices, writing code in a functional style.
 This training **reduced the time consumption** for the tasks.
-- Created a “Drop Code” React application that enabled e-game watchers to earn cryptocurrency while watching game videos.
+- Created a "Drop Code" React application that enabled e-game watchers to earn cryptocurrency while watching game videos.

 **Software Engineer, Industrie&Co, Sydney** `Dec 2017 – Mar 2018`